 Following the planting guides is good, but one of the best things about succulents is they fit into anything: teacups, small terra cotta pots. hanging baskets, old fireplace grates.
 When you begin to design with them, the possibilities are crazy.
 So, follow the guidelines, but use your imagination and have some fun with them, too.

-Written by Cinthia Milner, garden coach, blog writer, outside sales staff for BB Barns.
+Written by Cinthia Milner, garden coach, and blog writer.

 BB Barns serves all of Western North Carolina, upstate South Carolina, and Tennessee.